cjacobsen2016/language-design/type_variable/modify_type_variable.md

 ## Modify type variable ##

-Type variable is mutable only in current code block and children blocks which can be logically inlined in compile-time.
-Specifically, type variable can be modified in a child block only if this block is a solely block or a `if` statement whose expression is a compile-time constant.
+Type variable can be modified freely in current code.
+If it's referred in a child block, it's mutable only in following blocks.

+* A solely block;
+* A branch of a `if` statement in which condition can be evaluated at compile-time.

 ```go
 const N = 1